RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Method

 where $\lambda$ is the smoothing factor.
-For the robotic arm, the action $a_t^\textrm{arm}\in \mathbb{R}^{7}$ represents relative joint position changes, which are added to the current joint angles to obtain target positions for control.
+For the arm, the action $a_t^{arm}\in \mathbb{R}^7$ represents relative joint position changes, which are added to the current joint angles to compute the target positions used for control.

-\textbf{Reward Function.} We design a fine-grained reward function to optimize object retrieval skills and enable the hand to efficiently expose the target object.
-Specifically, the reward function comprises the following components: (1) \textit{Distance Reward.} This reward encourages the hand to locate occluded areas by minimizing the distance between the hand’s palm and the target object.
-It is defined as $r_\textrm{dist} = \exp(-5 \cdot \min(d - e_0, 0))$, where $d$ represents the distance between the hand’s palm and the target object, and $e_0 = 0.15$ is a predefined threshold.
-(2) \textit{Stir Reward.} To encourage the hand to actively displace objects, especially in cases of complete occlusion.
-Let the positions of all objects in the clutters at timestep $t$ be denoted as $p^\textrm{all}_t$.
-The stir reward is given by $r_\textrm{stir} = \alpha \|p^\textrm{all} - p^\textrm{all}_{t-1}\|_2$, where $\alpha$ is a scaling factor.
-(3) \textit{Proximity Clearance Reward.} We define this reward to guide the agent in clearing occluding objects around the target object.
-Let the sum of distances between the target object and its $k$ nearest objects be $\sum_{i=1}^{k} f_i$.
-The reward is formulated as $r_\textrm{clean} = \beta \cdot r_\textrm{dist} \cdot \sum_{i=1}^{k} f_i$, where $\beta$ is a scaling hyperparameter.
-(4) \textit{Pixel Emergency Reward.} We also design a vision-based holistic evaluation reward to encourage the hand to expose the target object.
-Denoting the count of pixels within the segmentation mask of the target object in the top-down camera frame as $C$, this reward is defined as $r_\textrm{pixel} = C/{15}$.
-(5) \textit{Penalty.} To discourage undesirable behaviors, we introduce penalty terms as used in previous works~\cite{pmlr-v229-chen23e, pmlr-v229-huang23d, lin2024twisting}, including action penalties, contact penalties, and penalties for displacing the target object.
+\textbf{Reward Function.} We design a reward function to optimize retrieval skills by encouraging the hand to actively expose the target object.
+The reward comprises five components.
+The \emph{distance reward} encourages the hand to approach occluded regions by minimizing the palm-to-target distance, defined as $r_\textrm{dist} = \exp(-5 \cdot \min(d - e_0, 0))$, where $d$ is the palm-to-target distance and $e_0=0.15$ is a threshold.
+The \emph{stir reward} encourages displacement of surrounding objects, especially under complete occlusion.
+Let $p^{all}_t$ denote the concatenated positions of all objects at timestep $t$; the reward is $r_\textrm{stir} = \alpha \|p^{all}_t - p^{all}_{t-1}\|_2$, with scaling factor $\alpha=400$.
+The \emph{proximity clearance reward} promotes clearing occluders near the target.
+Let $d_i$ be the distance between the target and its $i$-th nearest object, for $k$ neighbors; then $r_\textrm{clean} = \beta \cdot r_\textrm{dist} \cdot \sum_{i=1}^{k} d_i$, with weight $\beta=100$.
+The \emph{pixel visibility reward} provides a holistic vision-based signal by rewarding visible target pixels in the top-down segmentation mask.
+Let $C$ be the pixel count; then $r_\textrm{pixel} = C/15$.
+Finally, we add \emph{penalty} terms following prior work~\cite{lin2024twisting}, including action penalties, contact penalties, and penalties for displacing the target object.

-To facilitate more efficient learning while mitigating the risk of reward hacking~\cite{amodei2016concrete}, we adopt the reward shaping technique proposed by \citet{10.5555/645528.657613}.
-Specifically, we define a state function:
+To facilitate more efficient learning and reduce the risk of reward hacking~\cite{amodei2016concrete,Bai_Liu_Du_Wen_Yang_2025}, we adopt the potential-based reward shaping framework of Ng et al.~\cite{10.5555/645528.657613} to accelerate training.
+We define the potential function in Eq.~\eqref{eq:potential} and the total reward in Eq.~\eqref{eq:reward}: